comitanigiacomo/dotfiles/README.md

 ## Target System (Base Installation)

+> [!CAUTION]
-[!IMPORTANT] This configuration is designed to be applied on top of a minimal, functioning Hyprland installation.
+> This configuration is designed to be applied on top of a minimal, functioning Hyprland installation.

 The script does not install Hyprland itself, Wayland, or a display manager (like SDDM or Greetd).
 It assumes you are starting from an OS (like Arch Linux, Fedora, etc.) where you can already log in to a base Hyprland session.